Suhoy95/yasco/README.md

 with different input conditions.

-4. The last one problem, I guess, solving with previous task context: depending on application high load we wants to change amount of VMs of the particular application.
+4. The last one problem, I guess, solving with previous task context: depending on application high load we wants to change amount of `VMs` of the particular application.
 It may be as increasing under High Load, but also decreasing when High Load is gone.

-## Problem definition
+## Problem definition (first version)

 Suppose, we have virtual machines farm.
 And we should manage `N` plain Virtual Machines (VM), `M` High Available Virtual Machine (HAVM) and